A Perlin noise generator for any number of dimensions.

 This allows the noise function to be mapped to the interval or any desired interval.

 Perlin noise still contains some directional artifacts—most notably at the origin.
 This can be remedied by rotating each octave by some angle such as the golden ratio for its high irrationality.
-For higher dimensions, this is address in simplex noise.
+For higher dimensions, this is addressed in simplex noise.